-7. Experiment with shadows using LED lanterns
+12. Experiment with shadows using LED lanterns

 ‘LED candles and electric lanterns are perfect for adding instant ambience,’ says Paul Bevington of Kettler.
 And, with less fire-related risks involved, they’re great for having around kids and pets.

 Choose modern designs for stylish yet practical solutions.
-And if you’re looking for something really special, opt for remote-control options with multi-colour functions.
+And if you’re looking for something really special, opt for remote-control options with multi-color functions.
 You’ll be able to set the perfect mood, all from the comfort of your chair.

-8. Keep it subtle with spotlights
+13. Keep it subtle with patio spotlights

-9. Go bold with colourful cubes
+14. Go bold with colourful cubes on the patio

 If you’re looking to inject a sense of fun into your patio, then keep an eye out for brightly coloured lights in funky shapes.

-10. Use allium-shaped stakes for a focal point
+15. Use allium-shaped stakes for a focal point

-11. Keep it chic with small lights
+16. Keep it chic with small patio lights

 Go for minimal, metal finishes for a modern effect.